Join our email list

 • 11 nights of deluxe accommodations in Warsaw, Wrocław, and Kraków

-• Presentations and discussions with Jewish Heritage Travel guide and scholar Tomasz Cebulski
+• Presentations and discussions with Jewish Heritage Travel scholar

 • A guided tour of the Museum of the History of Polish Jews